-I’m a long time responsible gun owner and enthusiast who, like many, would like to see more controls on semi-automatic weapons; particularly, what many refer to as “assault rifles”.
-Indeed, I’m well aware of all the Kool-Aid on both sides surrounding assault weapons, and I think both sides have some ridiculous notions about them.
-The extreme left seems to have developed an irrational fear and hatred of all guns and the right believes the only solution to guns are more guns.
+I’m a long time responsible gun owner and enthusiast who, like many, would like to see more controls on semi-automatic rifles; particularly, what many refer to as “assault rifles”.
+Indeed, I’m well aware of all the Kool-Aid on both sides surrounding assault weapons, and I think both sides have some rather questionable notions about them.
+The extreme left seems to have developed an irrational fear and hatred of all guns and the extreme right believes the only solution to guns are more guns (the recent shooting in Las Vegas has shown that “more guns” couldn’t have saved anyone).
 I used to drink the gun rights Kool-Aid.
-I’ve shot and smithed guns for over 15 years now, gotten the NRA certifications to supervise ranges and to carry concealed weapons, and have been an avid long range shooter.
+I’d spent over 15 years shooting and smithing guns, gotten the NRA certifications to supervise ranges and to carry concealed weapons, and have been an avid long range shooter.
 Up until a few years ago, when I sold the rights to it, I produced the #1 ballistics computer in the App Store, and made a very comfortable revenue off of the gun community with just a few hours a month of coding.
+I’ve watched both the community and the ranges change dramatically over the years, and the current state of extremism in this country has become more than evident.

 Different From Any Other Rifle?

-Another common bit of Kool-Aid I used to drink is the notion that an AR-15 is functionally no different than any other rifle – this is fundamentally flawed.
+One of the key points the gun industry (and the NRA) have put forth is that an assault rifle is functionally no different than any other rifle – this is fundamentally flawed.
 They are quite different, as are other rifles that have been designed as weapons systems for combat.
 AR-15s, as is the case with many other types of infantry weapons, are designed as modular weapons systems in order to make parts easily field-replaceable, and can be easily modified into many different configurations, making them very difficult to define by features, but also very easy to modify into more lethal (and often outlawed) forms.
 They are chambered for high velocity, lightweight bullets (5.56 NATO, later domesticated to .223 Remington) originally designed to wound at medium range rather than kill (because a wounded soldier is more expensive than a dead one), but also over-penetrate at close-range (making them terrible for home-defense).
-Most such rifles are designed to cycle quickly to allow for rapid fire, and like most infantry weapons, do so without a significant risk of overheating (unlike hunting rifles, which often overheat after a small number of rounds, and lose accuracy).
-This is because infantry rifles are designed to withstand a larger overall number of rounds fired, and techniques such as chrome-lining of the barrel help lengthen life and reduce the corrosion and wear caused by high rates of fire and subsequent overheating combined with the high pressure of the round.
+Most such rifles are designed to cycle quickly to allow for rapid fire, and like most infantry weapons, do so without a significant risk of overheating.
+This, unlike hunting rifles, which often overheat after a small number of rounds, and lose accuracy quickly.
+Infantry rifles have barrels that are designed to dissipate heat faster to withstand rapid fire without degrading.
+Techniques such as chrome-lining help further lengthen life and reduce the corrosion and wear caused by high rates of fire and subsequent overheating combined with the high pressure of the round.
 Hunting rifles often don’t incorporate such processes, because it diminishes accuracy slightly, increases weight and cost, but mainly because hunting rifles aren’t designed for prolonged rapid fire.
 Lastly, assault rifles accept a detachable magazine that allows for quick reloading in combat, but serves no practical purpose elsewhere.
-As you can see, they are very different from your average rifle, and if they weren’t more deadly, there wouldn’t be such an abundance of rednecks running out to panic-buy them to overthrow their government or society some day, or defend against imaginary societal problems that we haven’t had in this country for over 130 years.
+In spite of the propaganda to the contrary, military rifles have quite different characteristics from your average rifle, and if they weren’t more deadly than a hunting rifle, there wouldn’t be such an abundance of rednecks running out to panic-buy them to overthrow their government or society some day, or defend against imaginary societal problems that we haven’t had in this country for over 130 years.

-My gun collection is a lot smaller than it used to be, but I do still own firearms, including a few of the AR-15s I’m referring to, as well as AR-10s (the .308 version of an AR-15).
-Most people buy them either because they’re ex-military and comfortable with the platform, or mistakenly for home defense, or for various domestic war scenarios (militia, civil war, invasion, disasters, and other paranoid delusions – you’re kidding yourself if you think you can go up against an entire SWAT team with an AR).
-I bought mine because they’re fun to shoot at the range, and I’m fascinated by the platform.
+My gun collection is a lot smaller than it used to be.
+I’m down to a bolt action rifle, a shotgun, a lever rifle, and a handgun.
+I used to own several of the AR-15s I’m referring to, as well as AR-10s (the .308 version of an AR-15).
+Some people buy them either because they’re ex-military and comfortable with the platform, but many more mistakenly for home defense, or for various domestic war scenarios (militia, civil war, invasion, disasters, and other paranoid delusions – you’re kidding yourself if you think you can go up against an entire SWAT team with an AR).
+I bought mine because they’re fun to shoot at the range, and I was fascinated by the platform.
 I have extensive experience with how they work, how they don’t work, how to rebuild one, how to be safe with one, and even how to disarm someone being reckless at the range with one.
 Unfortunately, most assault rifle owners aren’t this well versed when they purchase an infantry rifle, and probably don’t know very much about them, or how to be safe with them.
-I still shock many AR-15 owners when I explain to them that their ARs can fire out of battery and kaboom if they don’t run wet – this is how ignorant most AR owners are of the mechanics of their own firearms.
+Just like someone expressing their First Amendment right looks like an idiot if they haven’t learned how to exercise restraint and communicate well, someone expressing their Second Amendment “right” is very much an idiot if they haven’t learned how their firearms work or how to be responsible and demonstrate restraint with them.
+I still shock many AR-15 owners when I explain to them that their ARs can fire out of battery and kaboom if they don’t run wet.

 Obviously I don’t hate guns, but I do hate that any deranged person can easily get access to them.
-I don’t believe that having sensible controls on access to firearms constitutes tyranny.
+I don’t believe that having sensible controls on access to firearms constitutes tyranny, nor will lack of controls prevent it.
 I do believe that the nature of society will dictate how much control needs to be applied.
 Ben Franklin (who gun owners love to misquote), once said, “Only a virtuous people are capable of freedom.
 As nations become more corrupt and vicious, they have more need of masters.”
 Much to the chagrin of gun owners, many of our founding fathers would not have supported the notions that access to weapons should be given to the vicious that roam society.
 Franklin would be rolling over in his grave if he saw the narrative of today’s NRA.
+We’ve become a vicious society.
+We’ve been caught by surprise to be quite different today from many other societies in that regard, who are more peaceful.
+We’re driven by the greed and self-centeredness of our capitalist system, and bought into the notion of “me” as greater than “we”, and that’s trickled down into how little we regard human life or concern for our brother.
+Meeting violence with even more violence has now created an arms race in our society that’s begotten more violent generations, and more ignorant people who think that guns are the solution when they’re really a big part of the cause.

 Many argue that assault rifles are statistically insignificant.
 It’s quite true, the number of people killed with rifles is much lower than handguns.
 What the statistics don’t show, however, is the ratio of random homicides between handguns and rifles.
 Handguns are at the top of the list of homicides in general, but I suspect a lot of the reason for this is simply that it’s what drug dealers and gangs are using to kill each other, and the vast majority of other gun crimes that involve either suicide or murder of someone the subject was targeting.
 When it comes to random domestic mass murders, however, more and more of these seem lately to involve an assault rifle – and these random massacres are what we should be analyzing, not the majority of other homicides that have no bearing on the public at large.